San Saba in San Saba County, Texas — The American South (West South Central)

 Topics.
 This historical marker is listed in this topic list: Bridges & Viaducts.
 A significant historical year for this entry is 1883.

 Location.
 31° 11.813′ N, 98° 42.711′ W. Marker is in San Saba, Texas, in San Saba County.
-Marker is on East Wallace Street, 0.1 miles east of Mill Street.
+It is on East Wallace Street 0.1 miles east of Mill Street.
 The marker is located at the San Saba River Nature Park near the opposite side of the creek.
 Touch for map.
 Marker is at or near this postal address: 1007 E Wallace Street, San Saba TX 76877, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-First Waterworks (within shouting distance of this marker); Edmund E. Risien (within shouting distance of this marker); Edmond E. Risien (within shouting distance of this marker); Land Use Patterns (within shouting distance of this marker); Mill Creek (about 300 feet away, measured in a direct line); San Saba (about 600 feet away); Mill Pond House (approx. 0.2 miles away); Alma Ward Hamrick (approx. 0.2 miles away).
+At least 8 other markers are within walking distance of this marker: First Waterworks (within shouting distance of this marker); Edmund E. Risien (within shouting distance of this marker); Edmond E. Risien (within shouting distance of this marker); Land Use Patterns (within shouting distance of this marker); Mill Creek (about 300 feet away, measured in a direct line); San Saba (about 600 feet away); Mill Pond House (approx. 0.2 miles away); Alma Ward Hamrick (approx. 0.2 miles away).
 Touch for a list and map of all markers in San Saba.